 - Considering the weight of the instrument, a neck-strap is needed.

-- Each student should be responsible for taking care of about 4 to 6 reeds in good quality.
+- Each student should be responsible for taking care of about 4 to 6 reeds of good quality.
 Proper care of a 10 box of reeds makes them last to four months.

 The smallest member of the brass family is usually targeted by beginners due to only having three valves (the term for the “keys” present in each brass instrument) and supposedly easier to play.